kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I reach out to a number of other people on Facebook, including all of Paul's family and their friends and family.
 They all ignore me.
 - I assume it is because they are pro-trans or do not want to be associated with someone speaking up about the dangers of gender ideology.

-## Continued stalking and health matters
+### Continued stalking and health matters

+- Male aggression begins - constant.

 - I'm stalked online constantly by hackers while I'm in the UK, and a conversation continues with them on DMs with fake accounts during this time.
 Copies available on request.
 - I tell my new friends about the gypsy trumpeter I'm in love with.